Everyone's Paying

 and post notes and photos about your poem like Emile Pinet.

-Parking lots are empty, the streets are bare;
+Parking lots are empty, the streets are bare:

-no one expected this; nothing can compare.
+no one forecast this; nothing can compare.

-Acting cavalier, some don't seem to care
+Acting cavalier, some don't even care

-the elderly may die gasping for air;
+that the elderly die, gasping for air:

-the youth say staying inside is unfair.
+they still say staying inside is unfair.

 The low-wage everyday workers are scared,